Meta-tools

 Enterprise mode

-Section titled “Enterprise mode”Setting GITLAB_ENTERPRISE=true enables 15 additional meta-tools that expose GitLab Premium and Ultimate features.
+Section titled “Enterprise mode”The Enterprise/Premium catalog enables 15 additional meta-tools that expose GitLab Premium and Ultimate features.
+In stdio mode, set GITLAB_ENTERPRISE=true; in HTTP mode, use --enterprise to force the catalog or omit it to allow CE/EE auto-detection per token+URL entry.
 Additionally, 6 enterprise-only action routes are added to existing base meta-tools:

 - Iterations → routed through